 Prices & Dates

 Departure are guaranteed to operate when there are 4 persons booked on the tour.
 'Twin Share' prices are per person when there are 2 people sharing a tent / room.
 'Single Room' prices are applicable to solo travellers or anyone wanting the privacy of a single room and their own tent.

-Local payment - ZAR 3000 pp - to be paid in cash on day 1
+Local payment - ZAR 3500pp, to be paid on arrival

 Please note that this is payable locally on day 1 of your trip in the currency specified.